 Natural consequences should only be used when it is safe to do so.
 Never let your child run freely into the road with traffic, or play with the scissors to “teach a lesson.”

 Here’s the framework I use to determine whether natural consequences are warranted.
-When the situations are NOT one of the followings, natural consequences are appropriate.
+The following situations are NOT appropriate to use natural consequences.

 - Imminent safety issues

 - Harm to anyone including self, others, animals and properties

 - Situational constraints (e.g. we can’t play more now as we’ll be late for the flight)

 Things that do not fall into the above categories are suitable.